vaclavblazej/shell-command-manager/README.md

 Codename:	focal
 ```

-To edit the command catalogue run `cmd --edit` which runs `$EDITOR ./<script_location>/commands.json` command or open and edit that file manually.
+To edit the command catalogue run `cmd --edit` which runs `$EDITOR ./<script_location>/commands.json` command or open and edit the catalogue file manually.

 ```bash
 $ cmd --edit